holycrap872/ucls-ml-ai/CourseMaterial/00_introduction/03_turing_test/lesson_plan.md

     - Why he died prematurely
 - Read a snippet from the paper (`turing_paper_snippet.md`)
     - What is Turing trying to describe?
-    - Why? -> intelligence is hard to pin point?
+    - Why? -> intelligence is hard to pinpoint?
     - How could we do this today in class?
 - Rules:
     - Volunteer to ask questions and volunteer to answer